 The pilot scheme

-In conjunction with the Home Office, the University of Bath has been selected to take part in a small pilot scheme which provides one-year master's students the opportunity to benefit from a streamlined visa application process and six months extra time on their visa to look for work.
+The University of Bath is pleased to have been selected by the Home Office to take part in a small pilot scheme, which provides one-year master's students the opportunity to benefit from a streamlined visa application process, and six months extra time on their visa to look for work.

 You will be granted six months leave after your course end date which will be helpful if you wish to stay on in the UK to look for work.

 You do not need to include any documentation with your application to demonstrate you meet the financial requirements.
 You are also not required to include evidence of your academic qualifications with your visa application.

 You are still required to meet the Tier 4 Immigration Rules and may be asked to provide documentation as part of the application process or a spot check.

 You can find further information in Annex 6 of the Tier 4 policy guidance on the Government website.

 You are eligible for the pilot scheme if you are applying for a Tier 4 visa to start a one-year taught master's degree or research master's degree (MRes) at the University of Bath.
 This includes combined pre-sessional and master's degrees where the duration of the master's is no more than 12 months.